Skip to main content

 Overview

-In other words, you can subscribe to any OrderStatus via tracker.on(OrderStatus.<status>, ...) — the examples below just show the most common ones.
+You can subscribe to any OrderStatus via tracker.on(OrderStatus.<status>, ...) — the examples below show the most common ones.

 In addition, the tracker can emit: